Noura Al Kaabi

-Noura bint Mohammed Al Kaabi (نورة بنت محمد الكعبي) is an Emirati politician and businesswoman who is currently the Minister of Culture and Youth for the United Arab Emirates.
+Her Excellency Noura bint Mohammed Al Kaabi (نورة بنت محمد الكعبي) is an Emirati politician and businesswoman currently serving as Minister of State at the UAE Ministry of Foreign Affairs.
+She previously served as Minister of Culture and Youth from 2020 to 2023 for the United Arab Emirates.
 She has held the position since October 2017.
-Previously she was the Minister of State for Federal National Council Affairs from February 2016 to October 2017.
-She has also been the chairperson of the twofour54 since 2012 and of Abu Dhabi Media since 2017.
+Previously, she was the Minister of State for Federal National Council Affairs from February 2016 to October 2017.
+She has also been the chairperson of the twofour54 since 2012 and Abu Dhabi Media since 2017.

 Education

 Al Kaabi received her high school education in Abu Dhabi and Pennsylvania.
 She received a Bachelor of Arts in management information systems from the United Arab Emirates University in 2001.
-In 2011 she completed the Executive Leadership Programme from the London Business School.
+In 2011, she completed the Executive Leadership Programme from the London Business School.

 Career

 Al Kaabi served in a management position in Dolphin Energy before joining twofour54 in October 2007.
 There she worked as head of human development from 2011, before becoming CEO in February 2012.

 Al Kaabi was appointed to the Federal National Council (FNC) from Abu Dhabi in November 2011 and re-appointed in November 2015.
-On 10 February 2016, she was appointed as the Minister of State for Federal National Council Affairs in the Cabinet of the United Arab Emirates (UAE Cabinet).
-In her capacity as Minister of State for Federal National Council Affairs, she acted as facilitator between the cabinet and the FNC.
+On 10 February 2016, she was appointed Minister of State for Federal National Council Affairs in the Cabinet of the United Arab Emirates (UAE Cabinet).
+As Minister of State for Federal National Council Affairs, she acted as facilitator between the cabinet and the FNC.
 In June 2016, Al Kaabi was appointed chairwoman of the Abu Dhabi National Exhibitions Company and on 12 April 2017 chairwoman of Abu Dhabi Media.
-She was appointed as Minister for Culture and Knowledge Development in the UAE Cabinet on 19 October 2017.
+She was appointed Minister for Culture and Knowledge Development in the UAE Cabinet on 19 October 2017.